lexmaclellan/PicTalk/README.md

 We Used React for the front end.

-we Use GraphQL with a Node.js and Express.js server.
+we Use REST API with a Node.js and Express.js server.

 we Use MongoDB and the Mongoose ODM for the database.